 The role of the bumblebee is to pollinate.
 He visits blossoms and spreads the pollen from one part of the plant to another, so they will make fruit.
 Their feat is majestic, their product sweet.

 They go about doing what they do best, what they were created for.
 What am I created for?
 What harvest am I reaping with my activities?

 Pruning gives deep inspiration.
 The gardener must prune the branches to produce fruit.
 Every season I carefully prune shrubs and cut back plants.
 The unruly growth and lack of fruit can only be rectified by pruning.

 Pruning determines where branching will occur rather than controlling size or shape.
 The same is true in our own lives.
 In what direction am I growing?
 I must remove certain things in my life in order to flourish.

 I hope the next time you dig into your garden you will be inspired to see the process in a new light.
 You too can receive life lessons from the simple acts of weeding, pruning and fertilizing.
 May the process of photosynthesis and the beautiful bumblebee provide you insight.
 A green thumb will inspire you to thrive.

-I have finally learned the culinary secret to a hardboiled egg that peels perfect everytime.
-This has been adult pursuit of mine and I have only just mastered it.
-I am also stymied by the sheer number of types of eggs now available: caged, free-range, free-run, cage-free and now PASTURE RAISED.
-You can even purchase Mayo with Cage Free Eggs.
-Apparently the housing of the hen is the heart of the matter.
+I have finally learned the culinary secret to a hardboiled egg that peels perfect every time.
+This has been an adult pursuit of mine and I have only just mastered it.
+In my determination to find the best cooking method for easy peeling I have had to wrestle through the decision of what egg to buy.
+The types of eggs now available boggles the mind: caged, free-range, free-run, cage-free and now PASTURE RAISED.
+You can even purchase a bottle of Mayo made with Cage Free Eggs.
+I have studied the nuances and can help you make an informed decision regarding the type of egg to purchase.
+The secret in defining types of eggs has everything to do with the housing of the hen.
+It is the heart of the matter.